Growing grapes in the home garden

 Most insect and other problems can be reduced by planting vines in a sunny location with good air circulation.

-Weather conditions, winter hardiness of the cultivar, infection from the previous year, history of pesticide use, and surrounding vegetation can affect a vine's susceptibility for a particular year.
+Weather conditions, winter hardiness of the variety, infection from the previous year, history of pesticide use, and surrounding vegetation can affect a vine's susceptibility for a particular year.

 The good news is that insects are rarely seen as problems with grapes grown in gardens in our climate.